pydio/pydio-doc-admin-guide/1_quick_start/3_sharing_features.md

 - **Add an existing Folder**: Pick an existing folder from any of your current workspaces, to feed the Cell with data.
 You can also leave the cell empty and a dedicated folder will be created on the underlying storage.

 Click on **Create Cell Now!** to finish the process.

-### Creating Cells from folders/files

-When using the **Share** action (either in right-click menu or in the information column), one can directly add a folder or a file to an existing cell, or create a new cell with the current folder.

-[:image:1_quick_start/sharing_features/create_cell_4.png]

 ### Creating Cells from Address Book